DrSnowbird/tomcat-docker/README.md

     docker run -d -p 18880:8080 -p 18443:8443 openkbs/jdk-tomcat
 ```

-The first time that you run your container, a new user `admin` with default password `ChangeMeNow!` with all privileges
+The first time that you run your container, a new user `admin` (or tomcat) with default password `ChangeMeNow!` with all privileges
 will be created in Tomcat with a random password.
 To get the password, check the logs
 of the container by running: